gima9552/Explanation_Datasets/README.md

 # Contents of this repository

-This repository contains all the data used for finetuning the Cohere API Classifier models, testing all models mentioned in the paper, and the prompt used for GPT-4 and Llama 3 8B.
+This repository contains all the data for finetuning the BERT base / Cohere API / DeBERTa 3 Small classifier models, testing all models mentioned in the paper, and the prompt used for GPT-4 and Llama 3 8B.

 The manually annotated sentence seed is also freely available to use; it includes each sentence category, topic domain and consensus score.